kipiberbatov/cmc/README.md

 I plan at some point to change everything in the codebase, in order to align with the preprint (and the standard sign conventions).

+**News (6 June 2025):** currently the notes have been updated and now follow the standard sign conventions; the code remains to be updated as well.

 ## Modules
 - array: functions working on integers and floating point numbers and arrays structures of those types;